 3) With the mixer on low, add half the flour, followed by half the milk, allowing each component to be incorporated before adding the next.
 Repeat with remaining flour and milk.
 Scrape down beater and inside of the bowl.

 4) Spread cake into prepared pan.
-Insert into top of your Suvie.
-Fill reservoir, input settings, and Cook Now or Schedule.
+Insert into your Suvie.
+Input settings, and cook now or schedule.

 5) After the cake has finished baking, remove from Suvie and allow to cool in the pan for 10 minutes.
 Using parchment sling, remove cake from pan and cool on a wire rack until room temperature.